Novel foods authorisation guidance

 - foods produced from new processes, for example, bread treated with ultraviolet light to increase the level of vitamin D present

 Novel foods need to be authorised before they can be placed on the market in Great Britain (GB).
 The placing of novel foods on the market in GB must be in accordance with the retained EU regulation 2015/2283 There are two authorisation routes:

 - traditional food notification

 - full application

 To apply for an authorisation of a novel food in GB use our regulated products application service.
-After completing an application form, you’ll be sent a link where you can upload your application documents which will form your dossier.
+This is where you will be asked to upload all the documents to support your application, which will form your dossier.
 There is no fee for the application.

 Traditional food notification